NagRaju001/amazon-connect-bedrock-contact-center/README.md

 ## Overview

-This project demonstrates a production-style AI-powered contact center built on AWS using Amazon Connect, Amazon Lex V2, AWS Lambda, Amazon Bedrock Agents, DynamoDB, and a Knowledge Base.
+This project demonstrates an AI-powered contact center built on AWS using Amazon Connect, Amazon Lex V2, AWS Lambda, Amazon Bedrock Agents, DynamoDB, and a Knowledge Base.
 It supports both voice and chat interactions and is designed to automate common customer support workflows such as answering policy questions, checking order status, supporting return-related conversations, transferring users to a live agent, and ending the conversation cleanly when the user is done.

-The solution uses Amazon Connect as the customer interaction layer, Amazon Lex V2 as the conversational bridge, AWS Lambda as the orchestration layer, and Amazon Bedrock as the intelligence engine that drives reasoning, workflow decisions, and action handling.
+The solution uses Amazon Connect as the customer interaction layer, Amazon Lex V2 as the conversational bridge, AWS Lambda as the orchestration layer, and Amazon Bedrock as the reasoning engine that drives workflow decisions and action handling.
 The result is a serverless, event-driven support system that combines conversational AI with real contact-center routing logic.

 ---